Space-time integral currents of bounded variation: Deformation distance

-and $p_\ell \in \N$.
 Potentially chopping every $\sigma_\ell$ into several sub-polytopes, we may additionally assume that the $\sigma_\ell$ are disjoint up to an $\Hcal^{1+k}$-negligible set.
-Note that our need to have the mass bound $\Mbf(R) < \Mbf(Q) + \eps$ requires us to use an approximation theorem beyond the standard deformation theorem.
+Note that our need for the mass bound $\Mbf(R) < \Mbf(Q) + \eps$ requires the use of an approximation theorem beyond the standard deformation theorem.

-We claim that there exists $V \in \Lip([0,1];\Irm_k(\cl{\Omega''}))$ with
+We claim that there exists $V \in \Irm^\Lip_{1+k}([0,1] \times \cl{\Omega''})$ with

 and